muhammadsala597/acode-plugin-python/README.md

 ## WARNING

-This is plugin might not be supported in your device.
+This plugin might not be supported on your device.
 To check whether this plugin is supported on your device or not, open console declare variable using 'const' key word.
 If it throws a error, your device doesn't support this plugin.